Your Custom Text Here

 Supported by Borgo Degli Artisti.

-Stone artefact made from natural rock with gold acrylic, photograph and steel chains create a new object of memory.
+Natural rock painted with gold metallic base, printed photograph and attached steel chains becomes a stone artefact, an object of memory.

 Stone artefact made from natural rock with gold acrylic and fragments of other objects.